'Downtown Miami's Largest Office Party' Returns Thursday As Corporate Run Kicks Off From Bayfront Park

 - All event staff at water stations will wear gloves and facial coverings

-CBS4 is the proud official television broadcast partner of the 2021 Mercedes-Benz Corporate Run and will be taking part with our own team.MORE NEWS: FBI Confirms Body Found In Grand Teton National Park Is Gabby Petito
+CBS4 is the proud official television broadcast partner of the 2021 Mercedes-Benz Corporate Run and will be taking part with our own team.MORE NEWS: South Florida Teachers Upset Over State's New COVID Quarantine Rules

 In addition, CBS4’s Lauren Pastrana will be at the race taking pace in the race warm-up, start of the race, and post race celebration of winners.